 Dr. Lodes' diverse post-graduate studies include clinical nutrition, cleansing and detoxification, neurology, spinal correction, posture training, pediatrics, pregnancy, Thermography and Surface EMG, Radiology and MRI, and allergy/sensitivity treatment.

-Dr. Wharton received his Doctor of Chiropractic Degree from Sherman College of Chiropractic in 2010 after receiving a Bachelor of Arts and Science in Biology in 2006 from the University of Delaware.
+Education & Training: Dr. Wharton received his Doctor of Chiropractic Degree from Sherman College of Chiropractic in 2010 after receiving a Bachelor of Arts and Science in Biology in 2006 from the University of Delaware.
 He is Board Certified by the National Board of Chiropractic Examiners and holds states licenses in both Delaware and Pennsylvania.
-He holds adjunct license in Physiologic Therapeutics (rehabilitation exercise) in both states.
+He holds an adjunct license in Physiologic Therapeutics (rehabilitation exercise) in both states.
 He is certified in physiologic therapeutics and rehabilitation by the University of Bridgeport.

-Dr. Wharton volunteers as a chiropractor at Community Volunteers in Medicine, a non-profit organization that provides primary and specialty care to the working poor located near West Chester, PA.
+Dr. Wharton has been a volunteer chiropractic physician at Community Volunteers in Medicine, a non-profit organization that provides primary and specialty care to the working poor located near West Chester, PA.